yunojuno/django-charid-field/README.md

 They solve the collision problem so why not?

 * The text formats use hex, which is not visually space-efficient.
 * UUIDv4 (the one usually recommended) is completely random and thus impossible to sort.
-This has the known on effect of making databases work harder when looking up/indexing as binary search goes out the window.
+This has the knock on effect of making databases work harder when looking up/indexing as binary search goes out the window.
 * Optional hyphenation when representing the hex.
 This nuance results in more code.

 **Why prefix?**